EzFill Announces Fourth Quarter and Full Year 2022 Financial Results

 -- Over 100 New Fleet Accounts Added in 2022 --

-MIAMI, FL, March 16, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. (“EzFill” or the “Company”) (NASDAQ: EZFL), a pioneer and emerging leader in the mobile fueling industry, announced today its financial results for the three- and twelve-month period ended December 31, 2022.
+MIAMI, FL, March 16, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. ("EzFill" or the "Company") EZFL, a pioneer and emerging leader in the mobile fueling industry, announced today its financial results for the three- and twelve-month period ended December 31, 2022.

 4Q22 and FY 2022 Highlights (in US$, except gallons delivered)